marcusgsta/blog/recreating-a-landing-page.md

 It is a rather simple page but it is also elegant and responsive in a way that I would like to practice and study on a deeper level.

+My result, a simplified and responsive version can be found here: [Codepen: Recreating a Landing Page](https://codepen.io/marcusgsta/pen/bGNWGLJ)

 I divided my work into these parts:
 + Responsive menu
 + Background shapes and logo remade in CSS